arundevanathan/calorie-tracker-sync/README.md

 `Detailed Data`.

 - Runs daily at 2:15 AM Asia/Kolkata.
-- Rebuilds yesterday through the preceding four completed dates.
+- Rebuilds today through the preceding four completed dates.
 - Updates calorie and protein totals plus Junk, Alcohol, and Eating Out calories.
 - Deletes a recent summary row only if its date has no detailed entries.
 - Leaves `Weight`, `Notes`, today, and older history unchanged.